Time and Dates

 Time and Date Ranges

-Use a hyphen or en dash to indicate a time or date range, without spaces before and after, e.g., 11:00–13:00, July 29-July 31, 2008–present.
-The hyphen or en dash indicates up to and including, or through.
+Use the en dash to indicate a time or date range, without spaces before and after, e.g., 11:00–13:00, July 29–July 31, 2008–present.
+The en dash indicates up to and including, or through.

 Optionally, use “from” (followed by “to”) or “between” (followed by “and”) to indicate a period of time, e.g., from 11:00 to 13:00, between midnight and 2:00, between 2018 and 2020.

-But do not mix a hyphen or en dash with words e.g., do not use: from 11:00-13:00, between 2018-2020.
+But do not mix the en dash with words e.g., do not use: from 11:00–13:00, between 2018–2020.

-See also Section When to Use Hyphens.
+See also Section When to Use En Dashes.

 Acronyms and Abbreviations